 This opens the Keystore screen.
-Here you can see the first 3 types of keystores from the table above.
+Here you can see on the left the first 3 types of keystores from the table above.
 For Software Wallets, you can choose Mnemonic Words (BIP39) or Electrum import.
 This guide will create a keystore using BIP39, a common standard which uses a set of words to create a private key or seed.
 We are going to choose the minimum number of words (12) by clicking on the arrow next to Enter 24 Words to open the dropdown:

 Click 12 words.
 You will now see 12 text fields which will contain the secret words for our seed.
 Click the Generate New Button to get Sparrow to randomly choose 12 words (note your words must be different!):

 You will now need to write these words down for safekeeping.
 Sparrow checks that you have done this process correctly by asking you to re-enter the words.
 Click Re-enter Words… and re-enter the 12 words in order.
 If your words are correct, Sparrow will indicate this by displaying message with ‘Valid checksum’.
 Now click Calculate Seed to create your seed.